 Tomorrow Is New Year’s Day: Seollal, a Korean Celebration of the Lunar New Year by Aram Kim is a beautiful story of a classmate sharing her family’s tradition to celebrate the new year.

 Lin is a young Malaysian boy who dreams of helping prepare the Lunar New Year feast with his aunts and grandmother.
 This year, his grandmother invites him into the kitchen, and learns all about his family’s culture and the food that is important to them.
 Check out Boys Don’t Fry by Kimberly Lee.

 For more Chinese New Year literacy ideas, check out my Chinese New Year Circle Time Song and Activity.

 I love incorporating books into celebrations.
-What ideas do you have for celebrating the Chinese New Year?
+What ideas do you have for celebrating the Lunar New Year?